Dataherald/dataherald/docs/evaluator.rst

-Evaluation Component
+Evaluation Module
 ====================

-The Evaluation component is called as a post-processing step after SQL query generation.
+The Evaluation Module is called as a post-processing step after SQL query generation.
 It assigns a confidence level between 0 and 1 to the generated SQL query.
 Different methods can be used to assign this score using LLM Confidence and Uncertainty values, topics which are outside the scope of this documentation.

-There are currently two implementations of the Evaluation component in the repo: the ``EvaluationAgent`` and the ``SimpleEvaluator``.
+There are currently two implementations of the Evaluation Module in the repo: the ``EvaluationAgent`` and the ``SimpleEvaluator``.